Position

 ‘All of our parents are entrepreneurs that run their own businesses that are very successful, and they’re really our best sounding board for new ideas.
 And they’ll come to us and tell us what they think is missing today in education.’

-His love of technology has also revolutionised the classroom – and the school’s timetabling.
-‘We employ very powerful algorithms for example to create timetables … in theory, we would be able to have a new timetable every single day.
-We think we think the world’s not quite ready for it, but we have the capability to do it.’
+His love of technology – including AI – has also revolutionised the classroom – and the school’s timetabling.
+‘We employ very powerful algorithms; for example to create timetables … In theory we would be able to have a new timetable every single day.
+We think the world’s not quite ready for it, but we have the capability to do it.’

-Another unique aspect of the Institut’s approach is the work of their Artisans, a term which Gademann says elevates the human and social skills of teachers that machines will never replace.
+One unique aspect of the Institut’s approach is the work of their Artisans, a term which Gademann says elevates the human and social skills of teachers that machines will never replace.
 ‘Human beings very much rely on social interaction.
 This is how we learn.
-If you think about your job today, you never took an exam to perform your job today, 99% of that you learned on the job, you did that because you were interested, you were curious,’ he says.
+If you think about your job today, you never took an exam to perform your job today.
+Ninety-nine per cent of that you learned on the job; you did that because you were interested, you were curious,’ he says.
 ‘And so I think referring to our teachers as Artisans raises their position.’

 Share on